projectatomic/atomic-site/source/blog/2016-03-15-selinux-and-docker-part-2.md

 ```

 This section will eventually be an interface `virt_sandbox_net_domain`.
 (I sent a patch to the upstream
-selinux-policy package to add this interface) This new interface just assigns an attribute to `container_logger_t`.
+selinux-policy package to add this interface.)
+This new interface just assigns an attribute to `container_logger_t`.
 Attributes bring in lots of policy rules, basically this attribute gives full network access to the `container_logger_t` processes.
 If your container did not need access to the network, or you wanted to tighten the network ports that `container_logger_t` would be able to listen on or connect to, you would not use this interface.

 ```
 logging_manage_all_logs(container_logger_t)
 ```

-This last interface `logging_manage_all_logs` gives `container_logger_t` the ability to manage all of the log
+This last interface `logging_manage_all_logs` gives `container_logger_t` the ability to manage all of the log file types.
-file types.
 SELinux interfaces are defined and shipped under /usr/share/selinux/devel.

 ## Conclusion